chung-leong/jsdav-promise/README.md

 ### Exceptions ###

-For convinience sake, the module re-exports the following error classes from jsDAV:
+For convenience sake, the module re-exports the following error classes from jsDAV:

 * BadRequest (400)
 * Conflict (409)